-Methods: The study included 40 samples of local wheat grains and 40 samples of wheat flour were collected randomly for the summer seasons from 4 silos in Baghdad, Maysan silo and Al- Basra silos in the south, and Erbil silo and Kirkuk silo in the northern region during July and August 2022.
+Methods: The study included 40 samples of local wheat grains and 40 samples of wheat flour were randomly collected during the summer season from 4 silos in Baghdad, Maysan silo and Al- Basra silos in the south, and Erbil silo and Kirkuk silo in the northern region during July and August 2022.

-Results: The results of the study showed the spread of many types of pathological spores that were isolated from wheat flour and local wheat, and also the chemical analysis indicated the presence of mycotoxins the following silos (Al-Dora, Al-Taji, Al-Khan, Maysan, Al- Basra, Kirkuk) in a percentage affecting human health.
+Results: The results of the study showed the spread of many types of pathological spores that were isolated from wheat flour and local wheat, and also the chemical analysis indicated the presence of mycotoxins the following silos (Al-Dora, Al-Taji, Al-Khan, Maysan, Al- Basra, Kirkuk) at levels that may affect human health.